Distributed SQL Summit Recap: How Admiral Scales Globally and Achieves Single Digit Latency

 All the major browsers including Safari, Firefox, and Chrome have added tracking protection or will phase out third-party cookies entirely.
 This fact alone is expected to drop the ad revenue streams of some publishers by 50% unless they can figure out an alternative.
 Admiral’s solution to publishers is to provide a platform where they can build direct relationships with their visitors.

 A first order problem that Admiral needed to solve was, “How can we provide single-digit millisecond reads from around the world?”
 Here’s a list of the requirements that whatever database they settled on had to meet:

 So, what databases did they evaluate before settling on YugabyteDB?
 They started with MongoDB but it was deemed unsuitable because it scaled vertically or when they tried to scale it horizontally, it proved buggy and required too much operational overhead.
 Next they looked at CockroachDB, which did check the “horizontal scaling” checkbox, but to achieve the scale that Admiral needed, CockroachDB required too many instances, proved unstable at high CPU utilization, would become unavailable and did not support read replicas.

 After a thorough evaluation, Admiral chose YugabyteDB as it was able to deliver blazing fast performance with read-replicas and built-in balancing.

 To learn more about Admiral’s deployment architecture, implementation details and performance numbers make sure to watch the video!

-Check out all the talks from this year’s Distributed SQL Summit including Pinterest, Mastercard, Comcast, Kroger, and more on our Vimeo channel.
+Check out all the talks from the 2020 Distributed SQL Summit including Pinterest, Mastercard, Comcast, Kroger, and more.